How to Grow Roses

 - Remove old flowers to encourage new flowering growth.

-- Do not over fertilise existing plants during this period, and remember to mulch with Daltons Nutrient Enriched Mulch & Grow.
+- Do not over fertilise existing plants during this period, and remember to mulch with Daltons Premium Mulch & Grow.

 - If replacing existing roses or preparing beds for new ones, dig in lots of organic matter such as Organic Potting Mix